 “Confession.”
 A very bad man talks about the very bad things he has done.
 Appears in the premiere issue of SPLATTERPUNK, a horror ‘zine.

 “Tin Cans.”
 A story about communication using a method that is less than the cutting edge of technology.
-To appear in CADENCE IN DECAY in 2012.
+Appeared in the World Horror Convention 2013 Souvenir book.
+[DCBEP]

 “Rocky Wood, Skeleton Killer.”
 Rocky Wood is a real person.
 Does he really defend humanity against the ongoing menace of reanimated skeletons?
 Perhaps.
 Perhaps not.
 You can read about it in RAGE AGAINST THE NIGHT.

 “Pet Semmuteary,” “Stop Stabbing Me,” “Pregnancy Test,” “Push the Button,” “Fangboy and the Troll,” “True Hero.”
 “Dummy.”
 Seven stories that appeared for the first time in DEAD CLOWN BARBECUE.

 “Work/Life Balance.”
 A manager institutes various new policies to benefit his employees, but what happens when corporate life has too much freedom?
 Appears in HELP WANTED, a collection of stories about horror in the workplace.
 [DCB]